luan-2rq/spark-google-data-analysis/README.md

 # spark-google-data-analysis
-Google server data analysed using spark.
+Google Borg's data analysis made using spark.
+Google Borg is the system responsable for managing the Google's clusters.